LibraryOfCongress/api.congress.gov/Documentation/BillEndpoint.md

 `<bill>`

 Parent container for a bill or resolution.
-A `<bill>` may include the following children:
+A `<bill>` element may include the following children:
 - `<number>` (e.g. 3076)
   - The assigned bill or resolution number.
 - `<updateDate>` (e.g. 2022-05-05)